Agent configuration

 Done!

-This feature requires Fleetd, the Fleet agent manager, along with a custom TUF auto-update server (a Fleet Premium feature).
+This feature requires a custom TUF auto-update server (available in Fleet Premium).
+Learn more here.

 The extensions